Wildcats in the Picos de Europa, Spain

 But in other valleys they are spending a more usual amount of time out in the open, and indeed Ignacio was in Riano a few days after I was in the area and saw 7 different animals.
 He got some wonderful photos … as he always does.

-If you look in almost any meadow you should find evidence of Montane Water Voles (Arvicola scherman).
+If you look in almost any meadow you should find evidence of Water Voles (Arvicola (monticola) amphibius).
 Their excavations and burrows the size of tennis balls are quite easy to spot.
+Whether or not the Montane Water Vole is a full species is taxonomically dubious and in 2022 I now treat it as conspecific with European Water Voles.
+But who knows what new study next year will bring!

 Carlos opened up a few holes in the mid-afternoon and it took fifteen minutes to see a Water Vole poke his head out of the burrow before sealing it up again.
 I didn’t get a photo.
 We also watched a Wildcat catch a vole in a meadow.